supercoderz/pyzmq-wrapper/README.md

 A set of wrapper classes over pyzmq that provide a simper interface and additional functionality.

+You can find more docs at - http://pyzmq-wrapper.rtfd.org

 The following entities are provided to abstract the user from the zmq code.

 Publisher